The Red River Gorge Geological Area

-The Red River Gorge is a unique and scenic natural area within the Daniel Boone National Forest in eastern Kentucky.
+The Red River Gorge is a unique and scenic natural area within the Daniel Boone National Forest in eastern Kentucky - roughly one hour east of Lexington.
 Known for its abundant natural stone arches, unusual rock formations, and spectacular sandstone cliffs, the Red River Gorge was designated as a Geological Area by the Forest Service in 1974.
 As a result of its abundance of cliffs, rock climbers from all over the world have discovered first class climbing in the Gorge.
 And with over 100 natural arches within its boundaries, the Red River Gorge Geological Area has the greatest concentration of arches east of the Rocky Mountains.

 The Red River Gorge was almost permanently lost as a hiker's paradise back in the early 1960s.
 In order to stop the periodic flooding of towns downstream, the Army Corp of Engineers proposed to build a dam on the Red River, which would've transformed the entire Gorge into a large lake.
 The battle to "Save the Red River Gorge" lasted for decades, and included a Dam Protest Hike on November 18, 1967.
 Participating in this hike was Supreme Court Justice William O. Douglas, who helped to draw national attention to the situation.

 The battle to save the Gorge was effectively won when a portion of the Red River was designated as a National Wild and Scenic River on December 3, 1993.
 This nine-mile stretch of river, located upstream from the confluence of Copperas Creek, was also the first National Wild and Scenic River in Kentucky.

 With passage of the Kentucky Wilderness Act of 1985, the U.S. Congress designated roughly half of the 26,000-acre Gorge area as the Clifty Wilderness, which encompasses the area located east of Highway 715, and to the northeast of the Gladie Historic Site.